Skip to main content

 Curator of collections

-Collect, exhibit, and maintain prints or paintings for collections of museums, libraries, corporations, and private collections.
+Collect, exhibit, and maintain prints or paintings for museums, libraries, corporations, and private collections.

 Master printer at a fine arts press

-A master printer working for a Fine Art Press uses printmaking techniques to produce print editions for clients who are artists.
+A master printer working for a Fine Art Press uses printmaking techniques to produce print editions for other artists.
 These editions are sold on the art market.

 Printmaking or Painting professor/educator

-Teach printmaking or painting and maintain a studio for an institution or workshop.
+This career teaches printmaking or painting.
+Professionals maintain a studio for an institution or workshop.

 Freelance artist